 Laurierís Department of Sociology is characterized by its strength in the area of equity and social justice.
 In the 21st century, as Canada and the rest of the world face the challenges of globalization and privatization, issues related to human rights, social inequality, and future patterns of growth and development will need to be addressed.

-Within the overall area of Equity and Social Justice faculty research and departmental course offerings centre around two main streams of research:
+Within the overall area of equity and social justice, faculty research and course offerings centre around 2 main streams of research: